bazelbuild/bazel/site/en/run/build.md

 executables, but the build system must also build various tools used during the build itself—for example tools that are built from source, then subsequently used in, say, a genrule—and these must be built to run on your workstation.
-Thus we can identify two configurations: the **host configuration**, which is used for building tools that run during the build, and the **target configuration** (or _request configuration_, but we say "target configuration" more often even though that word already has many meanings), which is used for building the binary you ultimately requested.
+Thus we can identify two configurations: the **exec configuration**, which is used for building tools that run during the build, and the **target configuration** (or _request configuration_, but we say "target configuration" more often even though that word already has many meanings), which is used for building the binary you ultimately requested.

-Typically, there are many libraries that are prerequisites of both the requested build target (`//foo:bin`) and one or more of the host tools, for example some base libraries.
-Such libraries must be built twice, once for the host configuration, and once for the target configuration.
+Typically, there are many libraries that are prerequisites of both the requested build target (`//foo:bin`) and one or more of the exec tools, for example some base libraries.
+Such libraries must be built twice, once for the exec configuration, and once for the target configuration.
 Bazel takes care of ensuring that both variants are built, and that the derived files are kept separate to avoid interference; usually such targets can be built concurrently,